Makindo Medical Notes"One small step for man, one large step for Makindo" |

 MEDICAL DISCLAIMER: The contents are under continuing development and improvements and despite all efforts may contain errors of omission or fact.
 This is not to be used for the assessment, diagnosis, or management of patients.
 It should not be regarded as medical advice by healthcare workers or laypeople.
 It is for educational purposes only.
 Please adhere to your local protocols.
 Use the BNF for drug information.
 If you are unwell please seek urgent healthcare advice.
 If you do not accept this then please do not use the website.
 Makindo Ltd. |

-Spend an hour with therapists, and you'll learn a lot of useful information about mobility aids and how they can significantly improve the quality of life for older adults.
+🧑⚕️ Spend an hour with therapists, and you’ll learn a wealth of useful information about mobility aids—tools that can dramatically improve independence and quality of life for older adults.

 Mobility Aid | Description | Use |